jrstrick/Make_Index-for-Smeagol-Wiki/Readme.md

 - When make_index indexes your image directory, it will put an anchor link rather than an image link to any image that begins with nsfw_ .
 There are some images you probably don't want popping onto your browser in the coffee shop.

+- make_index is dumb about file types.
+It goes strictly off the dot extension, so any file with .jpg will be linked as an image, any file with a .md extentson will be linked as a markdown file, and any file with an extension it doesn't know will be ignored.
+I should probably replace this logic with proper mime typing.

 ## Building:

 ```bash